 The upfront work to enable this flexible production system was first and foremost, make my Estimating System allow me to price a job both ways (i.e., out-sourced verses in-house), which I did.
 The second step that was somewhat painful was to remove everything from my showroom that I could not outsource and replace it with things I could outsource (I had no doors, drawer fronts, trim, molding or finishes displayed in my showroom that I could not source from a company I trusted after the remodel).
 In time, I concluded that I did not need to price a job one way if I was going to produce some or all of it in-house and another way when I was going to out-source some or all of it.
 As a result, for many, many years, I priced everything as though I was going to out-source everything, no matter how much we produced in-house, and there was no negative or unintended consequence for doing so.

-The advantages to this system were many, but the most obvious ones that come to mind were all the pain and suffering with the manning up and manning down with every cycle of the economy, or just local feast and famine cycles went away.
+The advantages to this system were many, but the most obvious one that comes to mind was the pain and suffering with the manning up and manning down with every cycle of the economy, or just local feast and famine cycles went away (As well as most of the HR stuff I really don’t like doing).
 The same crew did the work if we sold $45,000.00 of cabinetry in a month that did the work if we sold $120,000.00 in a month.
 On the low end of the sales scale, we did as much in house as possible, on the high end of the sales scale we outsourced everything; the cabinet carcass components, doors, drawer fronts, drawer boxes, trim, molding and finishing of all those parts as well.
 We simply assembled, delivered and installed the cabinetry.

 Today we covered “The end depends upon the beginning.”
 That wraps up this series on Effective Estimating.
-If a more comprehensive look at all these things and more is something you think would be beneficial to you and your company, make sure you scroll back to the top of this post and register for IWF-2018 Atlanta, and for the Effective Estimating Seminar by clicking on the links provided.
-Time is short, so do it TODAY!
+If a more comprehensive look at all these things and more is something you think would be beneficial to you and your company, taking the full Custom Cabinet Estimator course may fill in any gaps.

-To make sure you won’t miss a crucial part of this or other series, enter your email address in the ‘Subscribe to Blog via Email’ field on the right, and each time one of us adds a blog post, you will automatically be notified.
-Oh, and you won’t hurt our feelings if, depending on where you are seeing this, you Share, Like, Plus or Re-tweet it (there are buttons somewhere on this page to help you with that).
+To make sure you won’t miss a crucial part of this or other series, enter your email address in the ‘Subscribe to Blog via Email’ field on the right, and each time I add a blog post, you will automatically be notified.
+Oh, and you won’t hurt my feelings if, depending on where you are seeing this, you Share, Like or Re-tweet it (there are buttons somewhere on this page to help you with that).